 one or more of the relevant requirements have not been complied with in relation to the decision.

-This paragraph applies to a decision under paragraph 3(2) as to whether a public inquiry should be held with respect to an application for consent to construct, extend or operate a generating station that comprises or is to comprise (in whole or in part) renewable energy installations situated at places in relevant waters.
+This paragraph applies to a decision under paragraph 3(2) as to whether a public inquiry should be held with respect to an application for consent to construct, extend or operate a generating station.

 An application under this paragraph must be made within the period of 6 weeks beginning with the date on which the decision to which the application relates is taken.